Just like us, trees need more than a once-and-done checkup with the doctor.

 Plant health care is a holistic approach to tree care.
-The focus is on developing and maintaining healthy plants, so they become less susceptible to problems.
+The focus is on developing and maintaining healthy plants, so they are less susceptible to problems.

-By caring for plants and trees each season, they grow healthier and can better resist pests and withstand difficult problems.
+By caring for plants and trees each season, they are often better at resisting pests and tolerating environmental stresses.

-Plus, your local tree expert will help predict and prevent problems before they happen.
+Plus, your local tree expert may be able to help predict and prevent problems before they happen.